pitchmuc/aepp/docs/identity.md

 ### Using kwargs

 Any additional keywords parameters used will update the header used within the requests with new parameter.
-It can be useful when you want to connect to multiple sandboxes with the same JWT authentication.\
+It can be useful when you want to connect to multiple sandboxes with the same authentication.\
 In that case, the 2 instances will be created as such:

 ```python